wings27/songci/README.md

 The project is a [SongCi](https://en.wikipedia.org/wiki/Ci_(poetry)) generator.
 Which basically does these things:

 * Analyse SongCi contents using natural language processing techniques
-* Generate naive SongCiArtifact contents based on specified tune patterns
+* Generate naive SongCi artifacts based on specified tune patterns
-* Optimize the generated contents using genetic algorithms, until certain criterias are met
+* Optimize the generated artifacts using genetic algorithms, until certain criteria is met

 ## Requirements